…even if you think you don’t have time and are already a senior

 Similarly, students love signing up for summer programs at various universities over the summer: art, photography, entrepreneurship, computer science.
 Here’s the problem: the barrier of entry is low.
 Anyone with the money can typically join these programs by filling out a simple application.
 Even if the program is selective, they often aren’t THAT selective.
 There are only a handful of truly prestigious summer programs, such as Research Summer Institute or Young Engineering and Science Scholars, usually with extremely low admission percentages (around 5-10%), that can be worth it.

 But if it’s easy to get into the program, then you’re simply becoming another follower, another participant.
 It shows little initiative on your part because all you really do is whatever they tell you.
-Anytime you find yourself simply doing what you’re told is a good signal that what you’re doing probably isn’t worthwhile.
+Anytime you find yourself simply doing what you’re told, that’s a good signal that what you’re doing probably isn’t worthwhile.
 You want to be different than others, so joining the same types of programs that thousands of students do isn’t doing you any favors.

 There’s also a great misconception that going to pre-college summer programs at selective universities like Stanford, Harvard, or wherever will give you a better shot at admissions into their actual undergraduate program.
 But it does not, at least not necessarily!
 Going to Cornell for a summer program doesn’t make it easier to get into Cornell, unless you happen to meet a professor or influencer there who will vouch for you come admissions time.
 But going to Cornell CAN hurt your chances at other similar universities who may feel that you aren’t as interested in them.
 Why did you go to Cornell, not Brown, for summer, for instance?
 Brown may then feel you aren’t that serious about Brown because you’ve demonstrated more interest in Cornell, so Brown may not want to accept you as enthusiastically.